 Beginning at enrollment, programs screen children for possible developmental and instructional needs.
-Your preschool child will be screened by his/her teacher using the Brigance Head Start III Screening Tool or the Early Inventory Screening - Revised (EIS-R).
+Your preschool child will be screened by his/her teacher using the Brigance Head Start III Screening Tool or the Ages & Stages Questionnaire.
 These screenings will assist your child's teacher in learning more about various aspects of your child's development and instructional needs.
 These screenings do not determine readiness for preschool or kindergarten.
 Your child's teacher will share the outcome of these screenings with you and if there are any concerns.

 Our program also recognizes the importance of promoting children's social and emotional health and resilience.
 Head Start/GSRP uses the Devereux Early Childhood Assessment for Preschoolers, Second Edition (DECA-P2) to help us better understand resilience as well as behavioral concerns.
-NEMCSA Early Head Start programs use the Ages & Stages Questionnaire and the Ages & Stages Questionnaire: Social- Emotional following the same process described above.
+NEMCSA Early Head Start programs use the Ages & Stages Questionnaire: Social-Emotional following the same process described above.
 Referrals for additional support require parental agreement.
 Staff follow up on all referrals by working with parents and school districts.